mattermost/docs/source/administration/compliance-export.rst

 Available as an `add-on to Enterprise Edition E20 <https://about.mattermost.com/pricing/>`_.

-This feature enables compliance exports to be produced from the System Console, with all query and download actions logged in an audit history to enable oversight and prevent unauthorized queries.
+This feature enables compliance exports to be produced from the System Console, containing all messages including those made in direct message channels, as well as file uploads.

 By default, Mattermost stores all message history providing an unlimited search history to admins and end users.
 In Enterprise Edition E20, you may set a `custom data retention policy <https://docs.mattermost.com/administration/data-retention.html>`_ for how long messages and file uploads are kept in Mattermost channels and direct messages.

 Those Enterprise deployments who want to archive history beyond the data retention period can enable this add-on to export compliance reports to third-party systems.
 Integration with Actiance Vantage is currently supported, with integrations with other systems such as GlobalRelay in the roadmap.

 .. note::
-  This feature will replace the existing `Compliance feature <https://docs.mattermost.com/administration/compliance.html>`_.
+  This feature will replace the existing :doc:`Compliance feature <compliance>` in a future release.
 Compliance exports to CSV will continue to be available in Enterprise Edition E20.

 .. toctree::
     :maxdepth: 2

-// XXXX JB: Add to TOC

 Set Up Guide
 --------------